Kong/docs.konghq.com/app/_hub/kong-inc/request-validator/overview/_index.md

 For requests with any other allowed Content-Type, body validation is skipped.
 In that case, the request is proxied to  the upstream without validating the body.

+Either Kong's own schema validator (`config.version=kong`) or a JSON Schema Draft 4 compliant validator (`config.version=draft4`) can be used to validate the request body.

+## Parameter validation

+Only JSON Schema Draft 4 compliant validator is supported for parameter validation.

+{:.important}
+> Even if `config.version` is set to `kong`, the parameter validation will still use the JSON Schema Draft 4 compliant validator.

 ## Examples

 ### Overview